avall/swapi-challenge-web-application/README.md

     - `app` Micro-service implementation.
       ![](addons/docs/uml/architecture/architecture.svg)
 - The `@Interactor` (decorator) is useful to avoid the Spring Framework dependencies in the Application layer.
+- The UI has been implemented using ReactJS.

 ## Run the Project
 ### from your local JVM